Brookfield Zoo Chicago: 21st century

 In September 2023, the zoo received the largest private donation in its history, $40 million, from an anonymous donor.

 As a result of this private donation, the zoo utilized the money to fund their newest expansion to Tropic World, this being Tropical Forests.
 Said expansion will not only provide outdoor exhibits for monkeys, gorillas, and orangutans alike, but also providing them with new indoor exhibits as well.
 There is also a plan of introducing two new bachelor gorillas to the existing dynamic, originally from Zoo Miami.
-The opening date is currently yet to be announced.
+The opening date was July 11, 2025.
 Tropical Forests is a part of Brookfield Zoo Chicago's current master plan.

 In 2024, a ferris wheel was set up near the east mall to celebrate the zoo's 90th anniversary.
 It has returned for the 2025 season.